-If you want broadband that guarantees fast speeds, fibre optic broadband is the way to go.
+If you want broadband that absolutely guarantees fast speeds, fibre optic broadband is the way to go.

-Where do we get our availability data?
+Where do we get our broadband availability data?

-We get availability information about standard broadband and fibre optic broadband direct from providers.
-That data is checked and updated regularly to make sure it’s accurate.
-How much packages cost can vary between areas too, so we also track prices.
+We make sure all the data is checked and updated regularly to make sure it’s accurate.
+The price of packages can vary between areas too, so we also track prices.

 When you enter your postcode we compare it against all the data we’ve collected to show you the best broadband deals that are available in your area.

 Can I get Sky broadband in my area?